Flash Flood Emergency Prompts Water Rescues Throughout Philadelphia Region

 PHILADELPHIA (CBS) — Several water rescues were made throughout the region Monday night after relentless rains triggered a flash flood emergency.
 Bucks County was hit particularly hard.

-Bristol Township has declared a disaster emergency.READ MORE: Report: Lancaster Among Top 75 Best Places To Live In United States
+Bristol Township has declared a disaster emergency.READ MORE: Philly's Vax Sweepstakes End This Week

 Rescue crews used rafts and life jackets to bring dozens of people to safety in Andalusia in Bensalem Township.